Servant of the People 2: Plot

 President of Ukraine Vasily Petrovych Goloborodko's proposed reforms, a condition for Ukraine to receive a loan from the International Monetary Fund (IMF), are rejected by the Verkhovna Rada, the Ukrainian parliament.
 The oligarchs Mamatov, Nimchuk and Roizman, who control the parliamentary factions, offer to pass the reforms if they are able to appoint their puppet as prime minister, a deal which Vasily rejects.
 Vasily visits former prime minister Yuriy Ivanovich Chuiko, who was arrested on corruption charges two months earlier.
 Yuriy agrees to provide compromising information on the oligarchs in exchange for full amnesty.

 The next day, Yuriy is moved out of prison when the prison van is attacked with a bomb.
 Vasily and Yuriy observe the latter's funeral in Kyiv from a distance.
 At the Potocki Palace in Lviv, foreign minister Serhiy Viktorovich Mukhin and his assistant Oksana receive the head of the IMF, where Vasily is due to lead negotiations.
 Yuriy proposes a plan to turn the oligarchs against each other, and tells Vasily his destination is Kharkiv.
 Serhiy and Oksana distract the head of the IMF.

 Vasily is received by the corrupt governor, an associate of Roizman.
 Vasily pretends to be corrupt and pressures the governor to help Mamatov instead.
 However, when the governor offers Vasily bribes, he attacks the governor on television.
 Yuriy saves the situation by advising Vasily to replace the governor with Mamatov's man, causing a rift between the two oligarchs.

 Vasily and Yuriy head to Zaporizhzhia, where Vasily reveals the corruption in the oblast and its connection to Mamatov in front of television cameras.
 While staying at a hotel, the two are attacked by thugs.
 Vasily and Yuriy disguise themselves by dressing in drag and leading the thugs on a car chase, then leaving on a yacht.
-With parliament getting ready to elect the prime minister the next day, Vasily learns from Yuriy that if parliament fails to elect a prime minister within two months, the president can dissolve parliament.
-Thus, Vasily can use the threat of dissolution to force parliament to vote for his reforms.
+With parliament getting ready to elect the prime minister the next day, Vasily learns from Yuriy that if the Verkhovna Rada fails to elect a prime minister within two months, he can dissolve it.
+He can threaten dissolution to force the parliament to vote for his reforms.

 Vasily and Yuriy arrive at Odesa, where Vasily crashes the wedding of Nimchuk's daughter, causing the oligarchs' alliance to collapse.
-As a result, parliament fails to elect a prime minister and passes the reforms.
+As a result, the Verkhovna Rada fails to elect a prime minister and passes the reforms.
 Yuriy leaves the country.
 Vasily arrives at Lviv.
 However, he finds the IMF terms intolerable, and tears up the agreement.